RasaHQ/rasa/docs/api/training-data-importers.rst

 These can be anywhere on your file system as long as the file access is permitted.

 During the training process Rasa will import all required training files, combine them, and train a unified AI assistant.
+The merging of the training data happens during runtime, so no additional files with training data are created or visible.

 .. note::